-The Board is authorized to acquire and hold historic preservation and open-space easements and the VDHR is the agency charged with administering the easements on behalf of the Board.
-Easements held by the Board are administered by Easement Program staff at the VDHR.
+The Board is authorized to acquire and hold historic preservation and open-space easements and DHR is the agency charged with administering the easements on behalf of the Board.
+Easements held by the Board are administered by Easement Program staff at DHR.
 (Virginia Code § 10.1-2204)